xscriptordev/terminal/warp/README.md

 ## Usage
 - Open Warp → Settings → Appearance → Theme
-- Pick any of the installed themes (e.g., “xscriptor-theme”, “x-nord”, “x-retro”).
+- Pick any of the installed themes (e.g., “x”, “xmadrid”, “xoslo”, “xlahabana”).
 - Restart Warp if the new themes don’t appear immediately.

 ## Notes